Non-harmonic cones are Heisenberg uniqueness pairs for the Fourier transform on $\mathbb R^n$: Notation and Preliminaries

 For $\omega\in S^{n-1}$ and $t\in(-1, 1),$ the set $S_\omega^t=\left\{\nu\in S^{n-1}: \omega\cdot\nu=t\right\}$ is a geodesic sphere on $S^{n-1}$ with pole at $\omega.$ Let $f$ be an integrable function on $S^{n-1}.$ Then by Fubini's Theorem, we can define the geodesic spherical means of the function $f$ by

 where $\nu_{n-2}$ is the normalized surface measure on the geodesic sphere $S_\omega^t.$

-Since the zonal harmonic $Z_\xi^{(l)}(\eta)$ is $K$ bi-invariant, therefore, three exists a nice function $F$ in $(-1,1)$ such that $Z_\xi^{(l)}(\eta)=F(\xi\cdot\eta).$ Hence the extension of the formula (\ref{exp1}) becomes inevitable.
+Since the zonal harmonic $Z_\xi^{(l)}(\eta)$ is $K$ bi-invariant, there exists a nice function $F$ in $(-1,1)$ such that $Z_\xi^{(l)}(\eta)=F(\xi\cdot\eta).$ Hence the extension of the formula (\ref{exp1}) becomes inevitable.
 An extension of formula (\ref{exp1}) for the functions $F$ in $L^1(-1,1)$ was obtained.
-This know is as Funk-Hecke Theorem.
+This is known as the Funk-Hecke Theorem.
 That is,

 where the constant $C_l$ is given by

 and $G_l^\beta$ stands for the Gegenbauer polynomial of degree $l$ and order $\beta.$ As a consequence of the Funk-Hecke Theorem, it can be deduced that the geodesic mean of a spherical harmonic $Y_l$ can be expressed as